strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 17 Dec 2025 --

+- Beginnings of a solution in place for checkng if an item is already in the order before adding another but want to look into one more option.
+Submitting this as a place holder while working further.

+---

 -- 16 Dec 2025 --

 - Size selector appears to be functioning correctly between items in customers cart, owners cart for a customer, editing an orderItem, and adding an item to an existing order.